Via KaTeX server side, oh yes!

 The capital vs lower case theme is also used in other elements, see: block vs inline macros.

-In the sane syntax, as with any other argument, you have to either escape any closing square brackets ] with a backslash \:
+In the sane syntax, as with any other argument, you have to either escape any closing square brackets or with the equivalent double open and close:

 which renders as: